isomerpages/moe-southviewpri/_our-partners/Parents Association/Join Us.md

 <li>Youngest child studying in Primary 5 - S$10.00</li>
 <li>Youngest child studying in Primary 6 - S$5.00</li>
 </ul>
-<p>EXAMPLE HOW THE FEE STRUCTURE WORKS:<br />Existing SVPA member based on &ldquo;Eldest Child&rdquo; record:<br />Eldest child studying in Primary 4 in 2022 (Paid $30 from year 2019 to year 2024 for 6 years)<br />Youngest child studying in Primary 1 in 2022. <br />The renewal membership fee will be $15 which means you will be a SVPA member till 2027. (until your youngest child leaves school)<br />&lt; *$5 per year continuning year 2025 to 2027 based on your youngest child&gt;</p>
+<p>EXAMPLE HOW THE FEE STRUCTURE WORKS:<br>Existing SVPA member based on “Eldest Child” record:<br>Eldest child studying in Primary 4 in 2022 (Paid $30 from year 2019 to year 2024 for 6 years)<br>Youngest child studying in Primary 1 in 2022. <br>The renewal membership fee will be $15 which means you will be a SVPA member till 2027. (until your youngest child leaves school)<br>&lt; *$5 per year continuning year 2025 to 2027 based on your youngest child&gt;</p>
 <p>Page last updated on: 15 November 2021</p>